Little Simz named winner of 2022 Mercury Prize

 Later on in the night, Self Esteem performed I Do This All The Time and Sam Fender sang his hit track Seventeen Going Under.

+Nova Twins, Gwenno, Fergus McCreadie also performed tracks from their shortlisted albums.

-Harry Styles was unable to attend the ceremony as he is currently on tour in America but sent a video message apologising for his absence and sharing how grateful he was to be shortlisted.
+Harry Styles, who was shortlisted for his third album Harry’s House, was unable to attend the ceremony as he is currently on tour in America but sent a video message apologising for his absence and sharing how grateful he was to be shortlisted.

 Before they played a video of him performing As It Was, the singer said: “It’s an honour to be on this list with so many incredible albums.”